 The program reader will be provided and additional outside research is recommended (see Land Arts Bibliography).
 The primary research of our field experience will anchor this course; in addition traditional ‘library’ research completed on campus will also prove helpful.

-A journal and sketchbook is required.
-These can be developed in single or multiple volumes—however there should be a clear distinction between the acts of chronicling in the journal and generating or planning in the sketchbook.
+A journal, field note book and sketchbook is required.
+These can be developed in single or multiple volumes—however there should be a clear distinction between the acts of chronicling in the journal/field note book and generating or planning in the sketchbook.

-Readings and seminar contributions, daily journal writing, daily sketchbook drawing, documentation of your work in the field and work created by others, creation of a personal journey archive recording the nature of your experience, and contribution to the program archive.
+Readings and seminar contributions, daily journal writing, daily field note book drawing/analysis, sketchbook, documentation of your work in the field and work created by others, and contribution to the program archive.
 Submission of work for inclusion in the end of term exhibition is also required.
 All photographic images from the field and of finished works will be added to the archive of Land Arts of the American West.

 PROGRAM READER & BIBLIOGRAPHY